eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 #### Mappings

 Managing mappings is quite similiar.
-You define the mapping using the first two text fields that are split up in the username and domain part.
+You define the mapping using the first two text fields that receive the username and domain part separately.
 Both can be left empty in which case the wildcard `*` is applied.
 The target can be a local username or an email address.
 If you click on a target, the form is filled with that information and you can edit the entry.